 After the IKEA Tarva dresser was assembled, I began creating my trim for the front of it!
 I used wood glue and my nail gun to attach square molding around the outside edges of my drawer fronts.

 Then I measured, cut and attached three 3″ x 3″ squares centered on each drawer front.
 I then added smaller squares overlapping the drawers as well.

 Then I used diagonal pieces of trim to finish creating the octagonal shape.

 I then puttied and sanded my dresser and wiped it clean.

-I will admit, it was a bit tedious and time consuming to get all of the trim pieces to fit exactly right.
+I will admit, this IKEA Hack was a bit tedious and time-consuming to get all of the trim pieces to fit exactly right.
 But it was well worth the work!

 I then grabbed my FinishMax Pro and sprayed my whole dresser with the oyster bar paint.
 I gave the dresser two good coats and let it dry completely in between coats.

 Using the FinishMax Pro saved me a lot of time.
 And I just love spraying my furniture!
 It gives it such a smooth and beautiful finish!
 My paint sprayer has gotten a LOT of use and looks like a Jackson Pollock painting…splattered with paint from overspray.
 But it is a workhorse and gets the job done well every single time!
 If you need a paint sprayer (and who doesn’t!?) this is definitely my favorite one!